 I visited Toronto in early March 2010 and as I left the country I passed through the usual security check at Pearson International Airport.
 What made it different is that the next passengers after me in line were a man, a small child, and a person in niqab.
-(I write "person" rather than "woman" as I hardly know who was under the niqab outfit.)
+(I write "person" rather than "woman" as I know nothing about the gender or age or anything else of the person under the niqab outfit.)

 Curious how the niqabi's hidden identity would be handled, I looked back as the trio was dealing with the security agent.
 To my astonishment, the agent did not demand to see the niqabi's face but was content to see those of the man and child.
 I wanted dearly to video this procedure on my mobile phone but dared not, thinking that this could well get me hauled in on some charge that I, ironically, was breaching security.